Want to lose weight? Why 5,000 steps a day is better than 10,000

-Ten thousand steps a day has been hailed as the magic number for walking to get you fit.
+Ten thousand steps a day has been hailed as the magic number for walking to help you lose weight and get fit.

 But while reaching this target does give health benefits, it’s not likely to help us lose weight – because we’re not walking fast enough.